KunyuHe/QuinninR/Work Samples/WS2/Final_Project_KunyuHE.md

 As the test results shows, *p-value* again turns out to be nearly zero.
 Hence we reject the null hypothesis, and conclude that at a significance level of 5%, median price of houses in ames across at least two out of the 28 neiborhoods from `Meadow Village` to `Stone Brook` are non-identical populations.

 However, Kruskal-Wallis test is very vulnerable to heteroscedasticity across groups.
 With its assumption of homoscedasticity violated, we should be really careful to apply its conclusion to our sample.
-It°Øs not encouraged to further conduct a Conover-Iman test to find out which pairs of populations diverge.
+It‚Äôs not encouraged to further conduct a Conover-Iman test to find out which pairs of populations diverge.

 To be brief and direct, we could include `Neighborhood` in our model to predict the housing price.
-However we should be really careful in doing so, as long as there°Øs no better tool, according to my knowledge, than Kruskal-Wallis test to overcome heteroscedasticity, suggested by our Levene°Øs test, across at least one pair of distributions of `log_price` of two neighborhoods at a significance level of 5%.
+However we should be really careful in doing so, as long as there‚Äôs no better tool, according to my knowledge, than Kruskal-Wallis test to overcome heteroscedasticity, suggested by our Levene‚Äôs test, across at least one pair of distributions of `log_price` of two neighborhoods at a significance level of 5%.

 ## Log_price versus Basement Condition

 Large houses tend to be more expensive.
 For houses with basements, the quality of the basements is certainly of concern.
 During rigid winters in North America, a nice basement can provide its residentsa warm and dry place to stay.
-One interesting finding of this EDA process is the association between `log_price` and  `Bsmt.Cond`, where the latter refers to °∞Basement Condition°±.
+One interesting finding of this EDA process is the association between `log_price` and  `Bsmt.Cond`, where the latter refers to ‚ÄúBasement Condition‚Äù.

 `Bsmt.Cond` is a categorical variable with multiple categories, extend the abbreviations and reorder the levels to present our findings better.
 Also, substitute the missing values with `No Basement`.